Main Office

 What is a retinal detachment?

 The retina is the light-sensitive layer of tissue that lines the inside of the eye and sends visual messages through the optic nerve to the brain.
 When the retina detaches, it is lifted or pulled from its normal position.
-If not promptly treated, retinal detachment can cause permanent vision loss.

 What is a retinal tear?